d1mnewz/interviews/README.md

 * What is CQRS?
 * What is CQS and how it relates to CQRS?
 * What is a command in CQRS terms?
+* What is the difference between command and event?
 * What command handler is and what it does?
 * Which type of projects is the best to introduce CQRS?
 * Difference between stateful and stateless service.
 * What is the blue DDD book?
 * What is DDD?
+* What is domain model?
+* What is anemic domain model?
+Is it useful?
 * What is the bounded context?
 How to identify a bounded context?
 Describe the example of two bounded contexts in terms of the same domain.
+* What is the difference between a bounded context and a subdomain?
 * Aggregate, AggregateRoot, Entity, ValueObject - what are those?
 Describe difference between them
 * What is an ubiquitous language?
 Why is that important?
 * Command & Event - differences between them